jinyancong/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a nutable index called stage. aaa
-Create a new branch is quick and simple and good.
+Create a new branch is quick and simple and good aaaa.